 Unfortunately, while Disney’s bus service is generally pretty efficient at getting you to the parks, it’s not so well designed for quick transportation between the various resort hotels.

 If you’ve got a meal booked at one of the other resort hotels for example, the only way to get there by Disney transportation is to first take a bus to one of the theme parks or Downtown Disney, and then change to a second bus to get you to your required hotel.
-Generally, you need to allow yourself at least an hour to do this, and it is a good idea to avoid changing at a theme park around its closing time as you may experience long waits.
+Generally, it’s a good idea to allow yourself around an hour and a half for most routes to be safe, and it is a good idea to avoid changing at a theme park around its closing time as you may experience long waits.

 If you’re going for a meal at the Contemporary Resort — such as Chef Mickey’s — first get a bus to the Magic Kingdom and then walk over to the Contemporary, it’s only a few minutes away from the bus stop.